cbillingham/arda/README.md

-# cmsi387
+# Arda
-An operating system developed for CMSI 387 at Loyola Marymount University
+A simple operating system developed from scratch.